generalwrex/pathfinder/readme.md

 ----
 From the git root folder, run

-`harp compile _harp ./docs`
+`harp compile _src ./docs`

-And it will compile the files from `_harp` into clientside html,css, and js, then push the commit
+And it will compile the files from `_src` into clientside html,css, and js, then push the commit